Vintage Gems: Melbourne’s Top Thrift Stores

 Bonus Section: Quality Australian Brands to look out for

 Cable, Zimmermann, Camilla and Marc, Aje, Country Road, Bec & Bridge, Hansen & Gretel, P.E Nation, Oroton (mainly for bags), Scanlan Theodore, Bassike, Carla Zampatti, Alemais, Assembly Label, Elka Collective, Faithfull, Jac & Jack and Lee Mathews.
+Although not a premium brand, Uniqlo also wears extremely well.

 Check Out these Instgram accounts for more Info